jimshalo10/human-trafficing/README.md

 List all people
 ===============
-output all items in the tracking data in human-Trafficing table
+output all items in the tracking data in human-Trafficking table

 curl "https://x4hvcqcf5h.execute-api.us-east-1.amazonaws.com/latest/humantraffic"